 David Weber-Krebs (BE/DE)

-David Weber-Krebs (BE/DE) is an artist and a researcher based in Brussels.
+David Weber-Krebs (BE/D) is an artist, researcher and curator based in Brussels.
 He studied at the University of Fribourg (CH) and the Amsterdam School of the Arts (NL).
-David explores various contexts as a basis for an experimental process, which questions the traditional relationship between the work of art and its public.
-Recent works are the performances Tonight, lights out!
-(2011/2013), Balthazar (2013) with Maximilian Haas, Into the big world (2014), and the installation Immersion (2014) at the Weltkulturen Museum, Frankfurt.
+Recent works for theatres are the performances Tonight, lights out!
+(2011/2013), Balthazar (2011/2015) and The Guardians of Sleep (2017), and the installations Immersion (2014) at the Weltkulturen Museum, Frankfurt and The Earthly Paradise (2017) at Museum für Neue Kunst, Freiburg.
+He is curator of the series performative conferences On Enclosed Spaces and the Great Outdoors (with Jeroen Peeters).
 David collaborates on a regular basis with different artists and theorists and he teaches at different visual arts and performance academies.
-He has been in residency at BUDA for several times.

 David Weber-Krebs (BE/DE): The Guardians of Sleep